Have you ever had the weird feeling like you’re on a different schedule than everyone around you?

 - Dolphins are light sleepers and tend to wake up at the slightest noise.

 - Lions naturally wake up early.
 In prehistoric times, these people would take the morning shift of guarding the group.

 - Bears have an energy cycle that rises and falls with the sun.
 They’re most productive in daylight.

 - Wolves naturally stay up later and sleep later.
 They’re just starting to drift off when Lions are waking up.

 MG: What are some of the other surprising ways your chronotype can affect your daily life?

 Dr. Breus: Everyone has hormones that “run” on a 24-hour cycle.
 The cycle is tied to when levels of certain hormones go up, and when levels of certain hormones go down.
 The starting point for this cycle is when you wake up from sleeping.

-Of course, your chronotype influences more than just sleep and sex.
+Of course, your chronotype influences more than just sleep.
 In my book, I map out 50 different activities that fall under categories like health, sleep, food, work, money, fun, relationships, fitness, and creativity.
 Your chronotype plays a role in all of these things.

 MG: What are some clues that can tell you what your chronotype is?

 Dr. Breus: You can probably begin to tell by paying attention to when you naturally like to go to sleep and when you naturally like to wake up.
 But if you aren’t quite sure, take our chronotype test at thepowerofwhenquiz.com.
 It only takes a minute.

 MG: If your schedule doesn’t mesh with your chronotype, can you change your chronotype?
 Or at least take steps to sleep better and feel more energized?

-Dr. Breus: It’s hard to fool Mother Nature, but there are things you may be able to do.
-For instance, taking melatonin before bed can help you feel sleepier, and using light therapy during the day could help you feel more energized.
+Dr. Breus: It’s hard to fool nature, but there are things you may be able to do.
+For instance, using light therapy during the day could help you feel more energized.